rob-x-ai/libre-webui-dev/README.md

 ![Libre WebUI Screenshot](./screenshot.png)

-A minimalist, privacy-first interface for local LLMs via Ollama, with universal routing to external AI services.
+A clean, privacy-first interface for local AI models via Ollama, with flexible routing to external AI services.

 ---

 ## Free & Open Source

 100% free and open source software.
-No telemetry.
-No tracking.
-Your data stays on your hardware.
+No telemetry, no tracking.
+Your data stays on your hardware by default.

-## Privacy First
+## Privacy & Flexibility

-Complete offline inference on your own hardware.
-No data leaves your machine unless you configure it to.
+Complete offline operation on your own hardware, with optional connections to external AI services when you need them.

 ---